-This is a good test for your nutrition strategy and helps you to know what flavours of bar you like and how your body reacts to different foods and fluids and timings.
+This is a good test for your nutrition strategy and helps you to know what flavours of bar you like and how your body reacts to different foods, nutrition and fluids and timings.

-Ideally you would do a long ride at least once per week and a full ‘race rehearsal’ once a month in preparation.
-You can find more articles on how to fuel over long days across our #fuelbetter blog.
+Ideally, you would do a long ride at least once per week and a full ‘race rehearsal’ once a month in preparation.
+You can find more articles on how to fuel over long days across our #fuelbetter cycling nutrition blog.

 The golden ratio is 3:1 - 3 parts carbohydrate to 1-part protein.